cryptodevhub/site/wiki/ethereum-virtual-machine/tutorials.md

 The code for the whole application can be found on this [GitHub repository](https://github.com/dabit3/full-stack-ethereum) and if you're a visual learner you can check out the accompanying 1 hour long [YouTube video](https://www.youtube.com/watch?v=a0osIaAOFSE).

+## All About Solidity

+The "[All About Solidity](https://jeancvllr.medium.com/all-about-solidity-article-series-f57be7bf6746)" article series is a collection of in-depth blog posts on various aspects of Solidity and the Ethereum Virtual Machine (EVM).
+Reading through it you'll learn everything there is to know about addresses, assembly, comments, contracts, functions, libraries and more.

+**Protip**: Browse through the corresponding [GitHub repository](https://github.com/CJ42/All-About-Solidity) to find more writeups which haven't been published yet.

 ## Building Secure Smart Contracts

 The [Building Secure Smart Contracts](https://github.com/crytic/building-secure-contracts) tutorial by Trail of Bits is one of the best resources to learn about Smart Contract development best practices and toolings in a hands-on fashion.